nilx/cclambda/README.txt

 	    output[i, j] = <expression>;

 The expression can contain any C code valid in this context.
-The libc math.h header is included, so all the constants and fonctions defined in this header (on your system) are available.
+The libc math.h header is included, so all the constants and functions defined in this header (on your system) are available.

-The inputt images are read as RGB float arrays with values in [0,1].
+The input images are read as grayscale float arrays with values in [0,1].
 They must all have the same size.
-The output image is written from a RGB floar array with values in [0,1].
-You can refer to the input image values as A, B, C and D. no more than 4 input images are (currently) supported.
+The output image is written from a grayscale float array with values in [0,1].
+You can refer to the input image values as A, B, C and D. No more than 4 input images are (currently) supported.

-For each input image, you can explicitely select a color channel: A0, A1, A2, are the values of the red, green and blue channels of the first image.

 The image width and height are available as the NX and NY macros.
 You van also access the current horizontal and vertical coordinates via the I and J macros, in [0,NX[ ans [0,NY[.
-The current channel is K in [0,3[.

 Some other convenience macros are available:
 - N  number of pixels in the image
 - R2 square normalized distance to the center of the image
 - T  angle from the center of the image

-For ecery image, some pixel position modifiers are available:
+For every image, some pixel position modifiers are available:
 A_(dx, dy) is the value of the image A on the pixel I+dx, _J+dy.

 A value of pixel (I,J)